Angkor Archaeological Park: How Big and Small Circuit Tour Works

 For me, the focus of the travel in Siem Reap is visiting the Angkor Archaeological Park whereas my three family members beg to differ.
 They surrendered to the stifling heat of 39°C after the first day at the Small Circuit Tour even though we had purchased a 3-Day Angkor Pass.
 Nonetheless, they were eventually coaxed by our taxi driver to visit Bayon Temple in Angkor Thom two days later.
 It was one fabulous, unforgettable sightseeing Angkor Thom tour that they had never regretted.

-Angkor, listed as one of the UNESCO World Heritage Sites in 1992 is an archaeological site with a cluster of temples built from 9th to 15th century.
+Angkor, listed as one of the UNESCO World Heritage Sites in 1992 is an archaeological site with a cluster of temples built from the 9th to 15th century.
 It spans over a distance of 400 km² (40,000 ha) including forested area.

 Angkor Wat is the most extensive religious structure ever built on a 162.6 ha (1.626 km² ≈ 305 soccer fields!) land, which also holds the accolade in the Guinness World Records.